 At our 2014 annual meeting, our shareholders approved by 93% of the votes cast, on an advisory basis, the 2013 compensation of our NEOs.
 Our next advisory vote on executive compensation is being held at this year's annual meeting.
-The Compensation Committee has carefully considered the results of the 2014 advisory vote on executive compensation, as well as the results of director elections for members of our Compensation Committee in 2015 and 2016 (when we did not have an advisory vote on executive compensation).
-The Compensation Committee has discussed our executive compensation program and our voting results with Korn Ferry Hay Group, its independent compensation consultant.
+The Compensation Committee has carefully considered the results of the 2014 advisory vote on executive compensation, as well as the results of director elections for members of our Compensation Committee has discussed our executive compensation program and our voting results with Korn Ferry Hay Group, its independent compensation consultant.